-- (c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? - The closest school facility is located approximately 12 miles northwest of the project site.
-The project site is not located within 0.25 mile of an existing or proposed school facility; therefore, no impacts would occur. - (d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? - Based on a search of the California Department of Toxic Substance Control's EnviroStar database, the State Water Resources Control Board's Geotracker database, and CalEPA's Cortese List website, there are no hazardous waste cleanup sites within the project site.
-Therefore, no impacts would occur. - (e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area? - The project site is not located within an airport land use plan or within 2 miles of a public airport or private airstrip; therefore, no impacts would occur. - (f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? - Implementation of the proposed project would not result in a significant temporary or permanent impact on any adopted emergency response plans or emergency evacuation plans.
+- (c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? - The closest school facility is located approximately 1.35 miles west of the project site.
+The project site is not located within 0.25 mile of an existing or proposed school facility; therefore, no impacts would occur. - (d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? - Based on a search of the California Department of Toxic Substance Control's EnviroStar database, the State Water Resources Control Board's Geotracker database, and CalEPA's Cortese List website, there are no hazardous waste cleanup sites within the project site, and the nearest Cortese List site is a Cleanup Program Site located 6.89 miles southeast of the project site.
+Therefore, no impacts would occur. - (e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area? - The project site is not located within an airport land use plan or within 2 miles of a public airport or private airstrip; therefore, no impacts would occur. - (f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? - The project would be located on an existing parcel and would not alter or prohibit access to the local circulation system.
+By following the recommendations laid out in the County Fire/Cal Fire referral response, explained in more detail in Section XX Wildfire, the proposed project would be able to accommodate emergency vehicles and would not conflict with any emergency response plans or emergency evacuation plans.
+Therefore, impacts would be less than significant.
+Implementation of the proposed project would not result in a significant temporary or permanent impact on any adopted emergency response plans or emergency evacuation plans.
 No breaks in utility service or road closures would occur as a result of project implementation.
 Any construction-related detours would include proper signage and notification and would be short-term and limited in nature and duration.
-Therefore, potential impacts would be less than significant. - (g) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires? - The project is located within the Very High Fire Hazard Severity Zone and is located on a parcel with moderately dense native vegetation and limited access.
-The site is located within a State Responsibility Area and, based on the County's fire response time map, it would take 15-20 minutes to respond to a call regarding fire or life safety.
+Therefore, potential impacts would be less than significant. - (g) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires? - The project is located within the High Fire Hazard Severity Zone and is located on a parcel with moderately dense native vegetation and limited access.
+The site is located within a State Responsibility Area and, based on the County Fire/Cal Fire response time map, it would take approximately 16 minutes to respond to a call regarding fire or life safety.
 The project would be designed to comply with all fire safety rules and regulations, including the California Fire Code and Public Resources Code, which includes improvements to the existing access road/driveway to accommodate emergency vehicle access, vegetation clearing or trimming around all existing and proposed structures, and installation of a water storage tank for fire protection.
-The County Fire Department/California Department of Forestry and Fire Protection (CAL FIRE) prepared a Fire Safety Plan letter for the project, and the applicant will be required to comply with the requirements of the plan for the life of the project.
-The project would be required to comply with all applicable fire safety rules and regulations including the California Fire Code and Public Resources Code prior to issuance of building permits; therefore, potential impacts would be less than significant.
+County Fire /Cal Fire prepared a Fire Safety Plan letter for the project, and the applicant will be required to comply with the requirements of the plan for the life of the project; therefore, potential impacts would be less than significant.